readthedocs/ethicalads.io/content/posts/2021-marketing-funnel.md

 such as spammy form submissions being considered successes or even good leads for advertisers/publishers who simply didn't convert all of the way, but opening a line of dialogue between us and the user seems to be the largest hurdle right now.

-Hence defining a successful channel for communication as a success even if it doesn't necessarily always result in a conversion.
+Thus we defined opening a successful channel of communication as a success even if it doesn't necessarily always result in a conversion.
-Our forms contain only relevant information to an individual's request, and is the only point in our marketing funnel where user-generated PII is collected, specifically their name and email address so that we may reply to their inquiry.
+Our forms contain only relevant information to an individual's request, and is the only point in our marketing funnel where user PII is collected, specifically their name and email address so that we may reply to their inquiry.
 This alone however does not inform us as to how a user arrived on our site or how they heard about us.
-Thus we decided to employ Analytics.
+For that we needed analytics.

 ### Open-source Analytics